Approaches to Water Efficiency in New Homes

 Washing products are also affected by hard water as it prevents them from producing the thick, soapy lather needed to thoroughly cleanse hair.
 Your roots become dry and brittle and the body of your hair builds up natural oils, making it greasy.
 Styling also becomes a problem when your hair is clogged with hard water minerals.
 If you’re using straighteners or curling tongs, you may also use lots of product to make your look stay.

 Many people buy expensive products, such as clarifying shampoos, to counter the effects of hard water.
-As you use these products, your hair becomes clogged with excessive oils as the buildup of hard water minerals stops your hair absorbing the shampoo and conditioner.
+As you use these products, your hair becomes clogged with excessive oils as the build-up of hard water minerals stops your hair absorbing the shampoo and conditioner.
 Your hair then starts to look lifeless and loses its natural, healthy shine.

 One suggestion has been to use bottled water or rain water to rinse your hair after washing.
 This isn’t a long term fix as it can be extremely costly and time consuming.
 Using bottled water also means a considerable amount of waste from plastic bottles.

-Soft hair for life with soft water – how to make hard water soft for washing hair
+Healthy hair for life with soft water

 If you live in a hard water area, it may seem there is no choice but to live with the damaging effects it has on your hair – but there is a way you can make hard water soft for washing your hair.
 Using a water softener removes the minerals that harden the water in your area.
 An ion-exchange resin traps calcium and magnesium, leaving your household with pure, softened water.
 By removing calcium in your water supply, soft water changes the texture of your hair, making it soft and shiny.